PowerShell/Community-Blog/Posts/2022/07/cheat-sheet-console-experience.md

 Like where you can either specify "--help" or "-h"?

 Well, PowerShell takes that a step further:
-You only need to type a parameter so far until there's only one possibility what parameter it could be.
+You only need to type enough of the parameter name to uniquely identify it.

 Using the example above with `ConvertTo-Csv`, there is only a single parameter that starts with "D", so that's enough to specify it.